Nanaimo's 12 off-leash dog parks

 - Dispose It - Properly dispose pet waste by placing it in the garbage bins provided in our parks or flushing it (not the bag!) down the toilet.

 The City of Nanaimo does not allow pet waste in curbside garbage.
-Pet waste is accepted at the Regional District of Nanaimo dump or you can use the private businesses below to dispose of household pet waste.
+Pet waste is accepted at the Regional District of Nanaimo dump or you can use private businesses (Google "pet waste disposal services" to find local companies that offer this service).

 For more information on dog licensing, please see the "Animals in Our Community" brochure.